 There are several outstanding candidates for the England job, and Harry Redknapp is at the top of that list.
 I doubt there would be many disappointed England fans if the headlines screamed “REDKNAPP TO TAKE CHARGE IN MAY” tomorrow morning.
 But if Harry should choose not to accept the job, and that isn’t an unlikely scenario, then the FA’s “English-only” attitude will see them miss out on a number of talented foreign managers.

 Perhaps the FA have Capello’s disastrous 2010 World Cup or Sven’s progressively poor championship campaigns when considering who their next England manager should be.
 Perhaps the FA feel that an English manager would communicate better with the national side.
-But you only have to consider the names Graham Taylor and Steve McClaren to realise that isn’t always the case.
+But you only have to consider Steve McClaren to realise that isn’t always the case.